 There’s a lot to think about when you’re setting up a new Shopify store.
 But don’t worry, we’ve got you covered.
 Follow this Shopify launch checklist and you’ll be well on your way to a successful launch.

 6. Integrate a payment gateway to accept payments

 Add the integration of a payment gateway to your list of things to do before your store launch.
-Implementation of a payment gateway will allow you to accept payments from your customers in your store.
+Implementation of a secured payment gateway will allow you to accept payments from your customers in your store.
 But, before implementing, evaluate multiple options and look for features that are most suitable to you (such as payments in multiple currencies, fewer transaction charges, etc.)

 7. Install an SSL certificate on your store

 An SSL certificate is a digital certificate that encrypts information sent from a customer’s browser to your server.
 This helps protect sensitive data, such as credit card numbers, from being intercepted by hackers.